pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/25-the-limits-of-reorganization.md

 Access to this boundary is not random.
 It is gated.

-Deliberative terminal reorganizations are accessible only under conditions of low error intolerance (low EI)—that is, unusually high tolerance for unresolved discrepancy without reflexive discharge or rapid corrective action.
+Deliberative terminal reorganizations are accessible only under conditions of low error intolerance (low EI) - that is, unusually high tolerance for unresolved discrepancy without reflexive discharge or rapid corrective action.
 Where error intolerance is high, discrepancy escalates urgency and forces immediate reorganization through affective, behavioral, or symbolic routes.
 Under such conditions, deliberation is structurally impossible.

 Low EI permits delay.